rcmdnk/chatgpt-prompt-wrapper/README.md

 It means you will send almost the max length after a long conversation.
 Please keep the cost in mind.
 You may want to set `tokens_limit`.

+### Discuss

+`discuss` is another reserved command which start a discussion between two ChatGPTs.

+Two GPTs are ask to perform as:

+- Please engage in the discussion as a supporter.
+- Please engage in the discussion as a opponent.

+You input message will be a message and they start a discussion.

+Please push `Enter` to proceed a duscussion and `Ctrl-C` to quit a discussion.

 ### Configuration file

 You can define your command in the configuration files.